atlanmod/NeoEMF/README.md

 ## Installation

 ## Update site
-The simplest way to install NeoEMF is to use the update site that is available [here](http://atlanmod.github.io/NeoEMF/).
+The simplest way to install NeoEMF is to use the update-site that is available [here](http://atlanmod.github.io/NeoEMF/).
-Install the **Base** compenent, which provides NeoEMF core classes and utils.
+Install the **Base** component, which provides NeoEMF core classes and utils.
 Select the backend specific implementation(s) you want to plug in NeoEMF (currently Blueprints and MapDB are available).

 ### Specific backend setup